 As a ‘living fossil’, Platynereis represents an ideal connecting link between vertebrates and the fast evolving protostome models, Drosophila and Caenorhabditis.
 Genomic resources and molecular techniques have been generated that make it a model marine invertebrate for ocean biology and for organismal systems biology.

-By studying and comparing simple marine organisms, the Arendt group looks to understand the origin and evolution of the nervous system and of the entire animal body.
+By studying and comparing simple marine animals and their constituent cells, the Arendt group looks to understand the origin and evolution of the nervous system and of the entire animal body.

 Previous and current research

 We are intrigued by one of the remaining great mysteries in animal evolution: how did our central nervous system (CNS) come into existence?
 What did it look like at first and how did it function?
 We are especially interested in the CNS of an extinct animal known as Urbilateria, the last common ancestor of humans, flies and most other ‘higher’ animals that live today, which lived some 600 million years ago in the ocean.

 Our lab has chosen to investigate a new molecular animal model, the marine annelid Platynereis dumerilii.
 As a ‘living fossil’, Platynereis represents an ideal connecting link between vertebrates and the fast evolving protostome models, Drosophila and Caenorhabditis.
-Platynereis is amenable to high throughput imaging techniques and functional interference approaches, for example the first genetic knock-out lines have been generated.
+Platynereis is amenable to high throughput imaging techniques and functional interference approaches, for example the first genetic knockout lines have been generated.
 With the recent development of the PrImR (Profiling by Image Registration) resource, Platynereis has become the first animal model for which gene expression profiling data can be obtained in cellular resolution for the whole organism.
-Building on these resources, we have discovered that their brains harbour sensory-associative parts and a neurosecretory centre that corresponds to the vertebrate pallium and hypothalamus, respectively.
+We have discovered that their brains harbour sensory-associative parts and a neurosecretory centre that corresponds to the vertebrate pallium and hypothalamus, respectively.
 A clear picture is emerging that the Platynereis brain harbours many cell types so far known only for vertebrates, but in a much more simple and different overall arrangement, revolutionising our current understanding of brain evolution.

 Future projects and goals